What Is Communications Strategy and Planning?

 - Strategic Public Relations Management: Planning and Managing Effective Communication Campaigns (Routledge Communication Series).
 An evidence-based, applied approach to strategic public relations management -- this is an instructional textbook.

-A Better Way to Manage Your Communications and Marketing Efforts
+Improve Your Communications and Marketing Efforts with Smartsheet for Marketing

 Discover how Smartsheet can help maximize your marketing efforts, today.